-FEEDBACK REGARDING THIS GUIDE
+COMMENTS REGARDING THIS GUIDE

-Corrections, changes or suggestions to this guide may be directed to Mr. Michael Rudolph Michael.G.Rudolph@uscg.mil or 503-240-9337.
+Corrections, changes or suggestions to this guide may be directed to Mr. Mike Rudolph Michael.G.Rudolph@uscg.mil or 206-259-0087.

-This guide summarizes Federal Regulations and national and local policies applicable to U.S. Uninspected Commercial Fishing Industry Vessels.
+This guide summarizes Federal Regulations and national and local policies applicable to U.S. Uninspected Commercial Fishing Industry Vessels (CFIV).
 This includes FISHING VESSELS which are engaged in activities pursuant to the harvesting of fish for commercial purposes; FISH TENDER vessels that transport, store, refrigerate, or provide supplies to the commercial fishing industry, and FISH PROCESSING vessels which process the fish to a finished product beyond decapitating, gutting and freezing.

 This guide is intended for use by Coast Guard Boarding Officers and Dockside Examiners within the jurisdiction of the Thirteenth Coast Guard District.
+It is designed to augment any Coast Guard approved job aid such as the BOJAK or CFVS Examiner's Job Aid published by TRACEN Yorktown.